Status

 Full description

 Tizanidine is a commonly used muscle relaxant prescribed for musculoskeletal pain.
 Its relaxing effect on body muscles is well known.
-However, it is not clear whether tizanidine also affects the small muscle in the middle ear that is responsible for the acoustic reflex.
+However, it is not clear whether tizanidine also affects the small middle ear muscle responsible for the acoustic reflex.

-Only a few studies have looked at how muscle relaxant medicines influence the acoustic reflex, and most of them focused on drugs used during anesthesia.
+Only a few studies have looked at how muscle relaxant medications influence the acoustic reflex, and most have focused on drugs used during anesthesia.
 There is very little information about tizanidine, which is used in daily clinical practice for muscle and joint pain.
 Because of this gap, it is important to understand whether tizanidine changes the strength or timing of the acoustic reflex.

 This single-arm clinical study will follow adults who are already planned to receive tizanidine as part of their treatment.
 Participants will take tizanidine 6 mg by mouth once a day for 1 week.
-Hearing and acoustic reflex tests will be done twice: once before starting tizanidine and again at the end of the treatment period.
+Hearing and acoustic reflex tests will be performed at two time points: before starting tizanidine and at the end of the treatment period.
 The same standardized audiological methods will be used at both time points, including tympanometry and acoustic reflex measurements in both ears.

-The main goal is to compare the acoustic reflex measurements before and after tizanidine treatment in the same participants.
-By looking at changes in acoustic reflex thresholds, amplitudes, and response patterns, the study aims to show whether tizanidine has a measurable effect on stapedius muscle function.
-If the results suggest that tizanidine weakens or delays the acoustic reflex, this could mean that patients taking tizanidine may need to be more careful about exposure to loud noise during treatment.
+The main goal is to compare acoustic reflex measurements before and after tizanidine treatment in the same participants.
+By evaluating changes in acoustic reflex thresholds, amplitudes, and response patterns, the study aims to determine whether tizanidine has a measurable effect on stapedius muscle function.
+If the results suggest that tizanidine weakens or delays the acoustic reflex, this could mean that patients taking tizanidine may need to avoid excessive noise exposure during treatment.
 The findings may help clinicians better understand the auditory safety of muscle relaxant therapy and guide practical advice for patients.

 Enrollment